 - Aboriginal and Torres Strait Islander employee numbers

 - Ethical sourcing audit program data

 The criteria for our procedures ('the criteria') are:

 - AA1000 Accountability Principles (2008) (Inclusivity, Materiality, Responsiveness) for the full content of the report

 - Global Reporting Initiative's ('GRI') Principles for Ensuring Report Quality of balance, comparability, accuracy, timeliness, clarity, and reliability

-- London Benchmarking Group ('LBG') Guidance Manual, in respect of community contributions
+- London Benchmarking Group (“LBG”) Guidance Manual for community contributions

 The management of Wesfarmers and its divisions (‘Management’) is responsible for the collection, preparation and presentation of the subject matter in accordance with the criteria and for maintaining adequate records and internal controls that are designed to support the sustainability reporting process.